 Antivirus programs play a crucial role in network security strategies by detecting, preventing, and removing malicious software, including viruses, malware, and ransomware.
 These programs continuously scan files, applications, and network traffic for known and emerging threats, protecting network endpoints from infection and data compromise.

-Security Strategy Definition Benefits
+Security Strategy | Definition | Benefits |

-Firewalls A network security control that filters network traffic based on predetermined security rules. – Prevents unauthorized access to networks
+Firewalls | A network security control that filters network traffic based on predetermined security rules. | – Prevents unauthorized access to networks – Controls network traffic – Acts as a first line of defense against threats |

-Encryption The process of converting data into an unreadable format to protect its confidentiality. – Protects sensitive data during transmission or storage
+Encryption | The process of converting data into an unreadable format to protect its confidentiality. | – Protects sensitive data during transmission or storage – Safeguards information from unauthorized access and interception |

-Intrusion Detection Systems Security tools that monitor network traffic for potential security breaches or malicious activities. – Detects anomalies and known attack signatures
+Intrusion Detection Systems | Security tools that monitor network traffic for potential security breaches or malicious activities. | – Detects anomalies and known attack signatures – Enables prompt identification and response to potential threats |

-Antivirus Programs Software designed to detect, prevent, and remove malicious software from computer systems and networks. – Detects and blocks viruses, malware, and ransomware
+Antivirus Programs | Software designed to detect, prevent, and remove malicious software from computer systems and networks. | – Detects and blocks viruses, malware, and ransomware – Protects network endpoints from infection and data compromise |

 Common Application Security Strategies